 here are times when your client may not ask you anything for weeks, and you may be taken by surprise when they suddenly call you to inquire you on reports.

 You make a commitment when you report consistently.
 It is essential to provide regular reporting to your clients in order to keep them updated on the achieved results.
 The right approach is to create a time and a day within a given week that is convenient for both you and your client, where you can carry out regular reporting and get feedback from your client.

-Bear in mind that the primary purpose of marketing, includes profit and revenue generation, driving traffic to websites, brand exposure, and lead generation.
+Bear in mind that the primary purpose of marketing includes profit and revenue generation, driving traffic to websites, brand exposure, and lead generation.
 These parameters must fall in line with your client’s goals; otherwise, they may count for less if your client does not get a return on investment.

 With the dynamics of the business world, most people hardly have time to go through long reports.
-It is even difficult to arrange for a meeting, let alone having to sit through a lengthy report session.
+It is even difficult to arrange a meeting, let alone sit through a lengthy report session.
 If and when your client inquires about a comprehensive report, it is advisable to provide them with a report that is easy to comprehend.

 There are some basic content practices you have to follow when preparing your report.
 You have to use short paragraphs, numbers, bullet lists, break sections using headers, and ensure you make use of charts to present your information.
-Please do not give a lengthy explanation when you can put them in a list.
-Make sure that that critical high-level information comes first.
+Please do not give a lengthy explanation when you can put them on a list.
+Make sure that critical high-level information comes first.

-Some essential marketing KPIs you can consider include website traffic, revenue growth, leads, website traffic to lead ratio, SQL to proposal ratio, MQL ratio, the proposal to customer ratio, and customer acquisition cost.
+Some essential marketing KPIs you can consider include website traffic, revenue growth, leads, website traffic to lead ratio, SQL to proposal ratio, MQL ratio, proposal to customer ratio, and customer acquisition cost.
 You may also provide more in-depth information if your client focuses on more specific campaigns.